miloszmisiek/ci_p1_ecocity/README.md

 ![Cloning Repository](assets/images/readme/clone-repo-1.png)

 4. On your computer, open **Terminal**.
-5. Naivgate to the direcotry of choice.
+5. Navigate to the directory of choice.
 6. Type **git clone** and paste the copied link of the repository.
 7. Press **Enter** and the local clone of the repository will be created in the selected directory.